akveo/react-native-ui-kitten/DEV_DOCS.md

 ## Start a Playground

-`npm i && npm run start:pg:dev` from the project root
+`yarn && yarn playground start` from the project root

 ### Playground environments: